MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 ```

-The *passive* is one of available option.
+The *passive* is one of the available options.

-> **passive:** *boolean value that, if true, indicates that the function specified by listener will never call preventDefault().
+> **passive:** *boolean value that, if true, indicates that the function specified by the listener will never call preventDefault().
 If a passive listener does call preventDefault(), the user agent will do nothing other than generate a console warning.* **- MDN**

-This is more useful with touch events on mobile browsers.
-For example, let's suppose, we perform a `touchstart` event on the mobile.
-In the most time, between two `touchstart` events will have very short intervals.
-In each time the event has occurred the browser will check whether there is an `Event.preventDefault()` method to execute within the callback function.
-This checking will happen even you don't use the `Event.preventDefault()` within the callback.
+It is more useful with touch events on mobile browsers.

+For example, suppose we perform a `touchstart` event on the mobile.

+When a `touchstart` event has occurred,
+* The browser will check whether there is an `Event.preventDefault()` method to execute within the callback function.
+* This checking will happen even you don't use the `Event.preventDefault()` within the callback.

+Also, there will be a small time gap between each two `touchstart` events.
+Maybe it is smaller than the execution time of a single `touchstart` event.
+It will cause to slow down the web page running.

-So this is the place where the `.preventDefault()` becomes a headache.
-Because the event will slow down the web page just by only checking for the `preventDefault()`.
-To prevent from it, we can use `{passive: true}` option.
+So this is the place where the `.preventDefault()` becomes a headache since the *event* will slow down the page running, just by only checking for the `preventDefault()` method.

+To prevent it, we can use the `{passive: true}` option.

-It tells the browser not to check for the `Event.preventDefault()` method and it prevents the page from slowing down.
+It tells the browser not to check for the `Event.preventDefault()` method and prevents the page from slowing down.

-**_Note:_** *most of the mordern browsers use passive listeners by default for scroll events mobile touch events etc.*
+**_Note:_** *Most of the modern browsers use passive listeners by default for mobile touch events.
+So you don't need to use `{passive: true}` there.
+However, it's still good to use while considering all browsers.